 CRM-P is one of the key measures used by ORR for routine monitoring and assessment of Network Rail's passenger rail performance.
 ORR monitors delivery against annual CRM-P targets and regulatory floors set for each of the five Network Rail regions.
 Data for CRM-P can be found in Table 3174.

 Average passenger lateness

-Average passenger lateness measures the average lateness of a passenger as they alight from their train.
-Data for average passenger lateness can be found in Table 3144.
+Average Passenger Lateness (APL) measures the average lateness of a passenger as they alight from their train.
+Data for APL can be found in Table 3144.

 3. Train reliability

 Cancellations